blankenberg/anvio.org/help/7.1/programs/anvi-search-functions/index.md

   display: true
 ---

 Search functions in an anvi&#x27;o contigs database or genomes storage.
 Basically, this program searches for one or more search terms you define in functional annotations of genes in an anvi&#x27;o contigs database, and generates multiple reports.
-The default report simply tells you which contigs contain genes with functions matching to serach terms you used, useful for viewing in the interface.
-You can also request a much more comprehensive report, which gives you anything you might need to know for each hit and serach term.
+The default report simply tells you which contigs contain genes with functions matching to search terms you used, useful for viewing in the interface.
+You can also request a much more comprehensive report, which gives you anything you might need to know for each hit and search term.

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.